 Pomegranate comes under the classification of berries and has a flower-shaped stem.
-Its bright red color and tart taste are some of its attractive features.
-The pH of a pomegranate is about 4.4 which explains its sweet and sour taste.
+Its bright red colour and tart taste are some of its attractive features.
+The pH of a pomegranate is about 4.4, which explains its sweet and sour taste.

 Physical Structure of a Pomegranate

 Arils are the sweet, juicy, and crunchy covering of seeds.
 A white spongy layer acts as bedding for these arils and covers the remaining space.
-The seed count varies from 200 to 1400 depending on the pomegranate.
+The seed count varies from 200 to 1400, depending on the type of Pomegranate.

 The aril juice has a red pigmentation that can stain clothes.
-This is mainly due to the presence of anthocyanins and ellagitannins in the fruit.
+The reason is that Pomegranate contains anthocyanins and ellagitannins.

 Nutritional Value of Pomegranate

-100 grams of pomegranate arils contains the following nutrients.
+One hundred grams of pomegranate arils contain the following nutrients.